stablecaps/ice-cat-wrangler/README.md

 2. prepare terraform env vars
 3. Note you need to use terraform v1.11.3 binary
 ```
-# remove encrypted secrets file. this is for the repo pipeline (used by secrets_decryptor.sh) - you won't need this.
+# remove encrypted secrets file. this is for the repo pipeline (used by `secrets_decryptor.sh`) - you won't need this.
 rm -f infra-terra/envs/dev/dev.backend.hcl.enc

 cp infra-terra/envs/dev/dev.template.backend.hcl infra-terra/envs/dev/dev.backend.hcl
 cp infra-terra/envs/dev/dev.template.tfvars infra-terra/envs/dev/dev.tfvars

-# Now edit dev.tfvars & dev.backend.hcl with your preffered vars
+# Now edit dev.tfvars & dev.backend.hcl with your preferred vars.
+Note you should change the number at the end of `ice1` to something random because s3 buckets need to be globally unique.
+Also change unique string to sometimg random
 ```

 3. run terraform code using `infra-terra/xxx_tfhelperv3.sh`